rfo909/RForth/README.md

 2025-10-16 Nano Every runs RFOrth
 ---------------------------------

-650 lines of C code, plus about 320 lines of defines and const-data (firmware and op-names).
+650 lines of C code, plus about 320 lines of defines and const-data.
+This is the "firmware", which is the assembled output of ACode.txt, plus a list of op-names as strings.

 Seems to execute about at an initial speed of 85k bytecode instructions per second.
+Not what I hoped for, but acceptable.

 2025-10-16 Native functions Arduino
 -----------------------------------

-The NATIVE Forth word, which used the "nativec" and "native" instructions, and long since implemented in ACode.txt now works with actual native functions on the Nano Every.
+The NATIVE Forth word, which uses the "nativec" and "native" instructions, and long since implemented in ACode.txt now works with actual native functions on the Nano Every.
 There are currently two native functions, the first is called "?" and lists all native functions, including itself.